Resources / Case study

 One solution to get patients seen faster is to place doctors or physician’s assistants on the front line to manage triage.
 But the payroll cost to do this would be unsustainable for many hospitals.

-Telehealth technology carts may be available for some ERs, but they are traditionally expensive, require extensive IT support and hours of training for staff.
+Telehealth technology carts may be available for some ERs, but they are traditionally expensive, requiring extensive IT support and hours of training for staff.
 They may create shadow medical records because they do not integrate with EHRs.
-Instead of gaining efficiencies, they add more work.
+Instead of improving efficiencies, they add more work.

-EmOpti makes it possible for health care systems to offer ER consultations using a remote command center staffed by clinicians in the network.
+EmOpti makes it possible for hospitals and acute care facilities to offer ER consultations using a remote command center staffed by clinicians in the network.
 This solves the problem of one hospital in the network being too busy, while another is overstaffed.

 “Facilities are no longer disparate silos,” Barthell explains.
 “They are an integrated system combining virtual and on-site resources.
 This improves productivity and enables more intelligent and efficient care.”